 As one credit card provider puts it: "Payments made to your credit card account are first applied to any amounts transferred from other credit cards, charge cards or store cards under this promotion, before they are applied to any other purchase or cash advance amount.
 This means that the portion of your outstanding account balance that is subject to a lower interest rate will be paid off first."

-Katherine Lane, Principal Solicitor with the Consumer Credit Legal Centre in NSW, told us the payment hierarchy practice "is a trick most often used in interest-free deals to trigger interest being charged.
+Katherine Lane, Principal Solicitor with the Consumer Credit Legal Centre in NSW, told us this payment hierarchy technique "is a trick most often used in interest-free deals to trigger interest being charged.
 It is completely unfair."

 2. High interest on new transactions